 When it was already very dark and started raining, we hid in one of the seafood restaurants, offering dinner menus for 25 euros per person.
 The dinner wasn’t bad, though incomparable with Cafe de Turin in Nice.

 I spotted an interesting thing in Cote D’Azur: people have the dinner a bit late!
 Most of the restaurants only open around 7-7:30 but start getting full only around 9 pm.
-At 11:00 pm, you still can find many restaurants serving food (unlike the UK, for example).
+At 11:00 pm, you still can find many restaurants serving food (unlike smaller cities in the UK, for example).

 Is Cannes worth visiting?
 Totally!
-I wouldn’t take it out our French Riviera itinerary.
+Make sure to add Cannes to your French Riviera road trip!
+I wouldn’t take it out of our French Riviera itinerary.
 I loved the place and would like to return there for a couple of days in summer.

-Day 3: Monaco and St. Paul de Vence
+Day 3: Visiting Monaco and St. Paul de Vence in from Nice

-On the next day in the morning we decided to go to Monaco and for that, we took the famous scenic route (not the A8 highway, even though it’s way faster) and couldn’t miss the opportunity to stop and take plenty pictures of Nice from the top of the hill.
+On the next day in the morning we decided to go to Monaco and for that, we took the famous scenic route of the road trip around the French Riviera (not the A8 highway, even though it’s way faster) and couldn’t miss the opportunity to stop and take plenty pictures of Nice from the top of the hill.

 We passed Eze, a nice French village with a church on top of the hill and many religious shops and drove directly to Monaco, where we were looking for a parking for a while (trying to find the closest one to the city centre).
 We wanted to visit Eze, but when visiting French Riviera in 3 days, there’s no time to see everything.
 Since Monaco is full of underground tunnels, understanding where exactly the city centre was, was quite challenging.
 In the end, we just left the car at the only parking lot we could find (and it turned out to be quite centric – the exit of it led directly to the Japanese Garden with Koi fishes.

 What to do in Monaco in just a couple of hours